-The following sophisticated result has been obtained in~\cite{AMS6}. \begin{theorem}[Alon, Moshkovitz, Safra, 2006] Unless \textsf{P} = \textsf{NP}, no polynomial time algorithm approximates Set-Cover within performance ratio less than $c_{sc} \ln{n}$ where $n$ is the size of the universe and $c_{sc} > 0.2267$ is a specific constant. \end{theorem}
+The following powerful result has been obtained in~\cite{AMS6}. \begin{theorem}[\text{\cite[Theorem~7]{AMS6}}] Unless $\mathcal{P} = \mathcal{NP}$, no polynomial time algorithm can approximate Set-Cover within performance ratio less than $c_{sc} \ln{n}$ where $n$ is the size of the universe and $c_{sc} > 0.2267$ is a specific constant. \end{theorem}